1st Cuirassier Regiment (France): Second Empire

-Under the Second Empire the cuirassier regiments of the French Army entered a period of relative neglect.
-As slow-moving heavy cavalry they were poorly suited for overseas warfare in Algeria, Mexico and China.
-Accordingly, the 1st Cuirassiers remained in peacetime garrisons for most of this period, intended for use as shock troops in a future European war.
+During the Second Empire, the French army’s cuirassier regiments went through a period of relative inactivity.
+As heavy cavalry with slow movements, they were not well suited for overseas warfare in Algeria, Mexico, and China.
+Consequently, the 1st Cuirassier Regiment remained in peacetime garrisons for most of this period, intended to be used as shock troops in a future European war.